777ahesh/Daily_Codes/README.md

 # Daily_Codes
 - This Repository contains small projets and codes in my daily learning journey.
-- It contains project in Differnt languages.
+- It contains project in Different languages.